Gum Disease Treatment Perth

-1. Gingivitis: This is the inflammation of the upper layer of the gums. his is generally caused by plaque that has built up over a period of time owing to poor flossing or brushing.
+1. Gingivitis: This is the inflammation of the upper layer of the gums.
+This gum problem is generally caused by plaque that has built up over a period of time owing to poor flossing or brushing.

 2. Periodontitis: This is inflammation of a more serious nature of the gums and supporting tissues around the teeth.
-If left untreated, bone loss can occur, which can then lead to loosening and/or loss of teeth.
+If this periodontal disease is left untreated, bone loss can occur, which can then lead to loosening and/or loss of teeth.

 What are the signs of potential gum disease?